 Thinking of renovating or remodeling your home?
 You’re in good company.
 More people than ever are choosing to stay put, investing their time, money and effort into home improvements instead of selling.

-But let’s face it, those home improvements can run into hundreds if not thousands of dollars.
-Some of us may not have the finances to make that dream, equity-building home makeover come true.
-Sooo … how do you pay for it?
+But let’s face it, home improvements can cost thousands of dollars.
+Some of us may not have the finances to make that dream home makeover come true.
+So how do you pay for it?

 What Is a Home Improvement Loan?